How do I leverage casino affiliate newsletters for better engagement?

 Checklist: launch and ongoing management

 Use a concise checklist before initial sends and for routine operations to reduce risk and improve results.
 Include technical, compliance, editorial, and measurement checks so nothing critical is missed prior to deployment.
+This is especially important when several stakeholders are involved, such as content editors, compliance reviewers, affiliate managers, and analytics teams.

 Make the checklist a living document you revisit quarterly.
 Regular reviews of deliverability, segmentation logic, consent records, and content performance keep the program aligned with business goals and regulatory expectations.
+If a send performs unusually well or poorly, add the lesson to the checklist so future campaigns benefit from it.

 - Authenticate sending domain (SPF/DKIM/DMARC)